8 Best Flex Head Ratchets to Reach Where Others Can’t

 As far as problems go, about the only thing you may encounter is a tendency for the vanadium chrome finish to wear through over time, but that is a process which will take years to happen, and the ratchet will still operate fine even after the metal begins to show through.

 The quality is good but not as durable as the options above, especially when using higher torque.
 A couple users have noted that the reverse switch would get stuck and cause the ratchet to jam.
-But for the money, Tekton (like most of the tools they make) is one of the best values in the biz.
+But for the money, Tekton (like most of the tools they make) is one of the better values in the biz.

 >> Check current price <<

-#7 – Crescent CRW10 3/8″ Drive Flex Head Ratchet
+#8 – Stanley Proto J5257F 3/8″ Drive Flex Head Ratchet